AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 would be executed.[^144]

-The gross and carnal interpretation given to parts of the Gospel, causing some, as Origen said, to \"believe of God what would not be believed of the crudest of mankind,\" caused him to dwell upon the duty of reserve, which he does in many of his homilies.
+The gross and carnal interpretation given to parts of the Gospel, causing some, as Origen said, to "believe of God what would not be believed of the crudest of mankind," caused him to dwell upon the duty of reserve, which he does in many of his homilies.
 He says that he cannot fully express himself on the mystery of eternal punishment in an exoteric statement.[^145]

-The reserve advocated and practiced by Origen and the Alexandrians was, says Bigg, \"the screen of an esoteric belief.\"
+The reserve advocated and practiced by Origen and the Alexandrians was, says Bigg, "the screen of an esoteric belief."

 Beecher reminds his readers that while it was common with Pagan philosophers to teach false doctrines to the masses with the mistaken